- Find meetings near you

 Step 9 instructs AA members to make “direct amends to… people wherever possible, except when to do so would injure them or others.”
 If you are working the 12 Steps in order, you will have already made a list of people you have harmed in Step 8.

-Each person’s experience of addiction and recovery is unique.
-Just like each person needs an individualized approach to alcohol addiction treatment, your approach to making amends in AA may look completely different from someone else’s.
+Just as each person needs an individualized approach to alcohol addiction treatment, your approach to making amends in AA may look completely different from someone else’s.

 Be prepared for difficult reactions from others.
-While many people are receptive and supportive to attempts to make amends, some are not.
-And some people in your life may not be receptive on your timeline.
+While many people are receptive and supportive of attempts to make amends, some are not.
+Some people in your life may not be receptive on your timeline.
 Communicating about the way you harmed others can evoke strong emotions.
 Try to react empathetically rather than defensively.

 1. Making Direct Amends

-Making direct amends means actively confronting your behavior with the person who you harmed.
-Many people begin making amends as soon as they join AA.
-In some cases, simply opening up a conversation with a friend or family member about your history of alcohol use can begin the process of making amends.
+Making direct amends means actively confronting your behavior with the person whom you harmed.
+Many people start making amends as soon as they join AA.
+In some cases, simply opening up a conversation with a friend or family member about your history of alcohol use can begin this process.

-However, even if you feel extremely motivated to make direct amends, it is advisable to take your time with this step.
+Even if you feel extremely motivated, it is advisable to take your time with this step.
 Make sure that you are comfortable with your progress during recovery and that both you and the other person are ready to engage in the process.

 How you start these conversations depends on your relationship with the person you harmed and the circumstances in which you plan to make direct amends.
 When making direct amends, it is usually best to do so after a sustained period of sobriety and while in a calm state of mind.